K. Israelian, Ph.D.

 fine motor abilities, and social-emotional functioning.

-in criminal and civil proceedings.
+and civil proceedings.

 I am available for individual, group, and peer consultation on both an